-Founded in 2012, we are a growing U.S. commercial space company with an established manufacturing business who has been trusted to provide mission-critical space hardware to many of the top aerospace businesses for over a decade.
-We plan to offer on-orbit services as the space economy expands; said services are either in a developmental phase or soon to achieve flight heritage.
-We have strategically decided to expand our business by moving up the satellite value chain by becoming a provider of responsive and scalable on-orbit infrastructure as well as collecting Space and Earth observational data to capture larger market needs.
+We plan to offer on-orbit services as the space economy expands.
+Our recent launch of our inaugural 3D printed, AI enhanced multi mission satellite resulted in flight heritage for our on-orbit infrastructure and demonstrates our expansion of our business moving up the satellite value chain by becoming a provider of responsive and scalable on-orbit infrastructure as well as collecting Space and Earth observational data to capture larger market needs.